 What you'll learn

-- How to make the case for global education programs in your school or district
+- Make the case for global education programs in your school or district

-- How to recognize the significant barriers to advancing global education and strategies for overcoming them
+- Recognize the significant barriers to advancing global education and explore strategies for overcoming them in your context

-- How to gather resources for your global education toolkit
+- Gather resources for your global education toolkit

-How can we prepare our students to be engaged, global citizens?
+How can we prepare our students to be engaged global citizens?
 What is global competence and how can we cultivate it in our students?
 How can we make the case for global education in schools?
-Based upon the work of Professor Fernando Reimers and the Think Tank on Global Education, the program explores these questions and provides strategies for promoting global competence in classrooms and schools.

-Educating Global Citizens begins with an introduction to global education.
+Educating Global Citizens, an online professional development program for K-12 teachers, instructional coaches, and school leaders, begins with an introduction to global education.
 Professor Reimers and other specialists then focus the conversation on global competence, what it is and why it is important.
 Participants will identify barriers to global education in their context and will learn from examples of schools already incorporating global competence in K-12 systems.
 Finally, participants will explore strategies for advancing global education, building a toolkit to inform their future work.

 The program is a mix of self-paced learning, facilitated group discussion, and job-embedded learning that will help educators understand, advocate for, and implement strategies for global competence with their students.
 Participants will learn tools and tips from the online lessons that they can weave directly into practice in their classrooms or schools.